bitcoin-dot-org/developer.bitcoin.org/devguide/p2p_network.rst

    Second GetBlocks Message Sent During IBD

-Upon :ref:`receipt <term-receipt>` of the second `“getblocks” message <../reference/p2p_networking.html#getblocks>`__, the sync node searches its local best block chain for a block that matches one of the header hashes in the message, trying each hash in the order they were received.
+Upon :term:`receipt <Receipt>` of the second `“getblocks” message <../reference/p2p_networking.html#getblocks>`__, the sync node searches its local best block chain for a block that matches one of the header hashes in the message, trying each hash in the order they were received.
 If it finds a matching hash, it replies with 500 block inventories starting with the next block from that point.
 But if there is no matching hash (besides the stopping hash), it assumes the only block the two nodes have in common is block 0 and so it sends an ``inv`` starting with block 1 (the same `“inv” message <../reference/p2p_networking.html#inv>`__ seen several illustrations above).

 This repeated search allows the sync node to send useful inventories even if the IBD node’s local block chain forked from the sync node’s local block chain.
 This fork detection becomes increasingly useful the closer the IBD node gets to the tip of the block chain.